grafana/loki/docs/sources/setup/install/helm/monitor-and-alert/with-local-monitoring.md

   - alerting
 ---

-# Monitor Loki using a local LGTM stack
+# Monitor Loki using a local LGTM (Loki, Grafana, Tempo and Mimir) stack

 This topic will walk you through using the meta-monitoring Helm chart to deploy a local stack to monitor your production Loki installation.
 This approach leverages many of the chart's _self monitoring_ features, but instead of sending logs back to Loki itself, it sends them to a small Loki, Grafana, Tempo, Mimir (LGTM) stack running within the `meta` namespace.